MJ Lee is a Senior White House correspondent for CNN.

-Before joining CNN, Lee was a finance and politics reporter at Politico in Washington, D.C.
-She was born in South Korea and grew up in Hong Kong.
-She has a bachelor’s degree in government and Chinese from Georgetown University.
+Before joining CNN in 2015, Lee was a finance and politics reporter at Politico.
+She was born in South Korea and grew up in Hong Kong, and has a bachelor’s degree in government and Chinese from Georgetown University.
 She is a member of the Asian American Journalists Association and is currently based in Washington, DC, where she lives with her husband Alex, daughter Penelope and dog Bandit.